 Ten Dissertation Writing Guidelines

-A dissertation always represents a culmination of multiple research years and, quite frankly, your Ph.D. capstone.
+A dissertation always represents a culmination of multiple research years and, quite frankly, your Ph.D. thesis.
 Therefore the writing process has to become as efficient and effective as possible to ensure a high-quality dissertation.
-So if you prove unsure how to go about writing your dissertation, consider the following guidelines.
+So if you prove unsure how to go about writing your dissertation, consider the following guidelines, provided by Dissertation Team expert writers:

 Dissertation Writing Guidelines